aws/aws-cdk/packages/@aws-cdk/aws-cloudtrail/README.md

 });
 ```

-If you would like to use a specific log group instead, this can be configured via `cloudwatchLogGroup`.
+If you would like to use a specific log group instead, this can be configured via `cloudWatchLogGroup`.

+By default, a new Log Role is created with a default permission setting.
+If you would like to use a custom log role instead, this can be configured via `cloudWatchLogRole`.

 ### Amazon EventBridge